3. Tantra's Diverse Streams - Right-Hand, Left-Hand & The Guru's Role

 Depiction of the Hindu Goddess

-Other related paths sometimes mentioned include Karma Yoga (selfless action), Jnana Yoga (knowledge), Raja Yoga (meditation), Laya Yoga (dissolution), and Mantra Yoga (sound).11
+Other paths sometimes mentioned include Karma Yoga (doing selfless action), Jnana Yoga (knowledge), Raja Yoga (meditation), Laya Yoga (dissolution), and Mantra Yoga (sound).

-This diversity shows Tantra isn't simple.
-Finding a path and teacher that truly resonates requires careful consideration.
+This variety shows that Tantra isn't simple.
+Finding a path and a teacher that truly speaks to you requires careful thought.

 Table 3: Quick Overview of Major Tantric Paths